turbulem/ios-guidelines/BEST_PRACTICIES.md

 * The **When** section contains the code we want to test
 * The **Then** section contains checks we want to perform

+**Given** section may be omitted if there are no specific preconditions.

+Comments are necessary if test case is too large.
+In other cases they may be omitted.

 Sources:
 * https://martinfowler.com/bliki/GivenWhenThen.html
 * https://www.objc.io/issues/15-testing/xctest/#given-when-then